D404ME: Single

 It consists of one previously released single, "Meu amor é..."
 The single has received the highest claimed musical award in the 27th Japan Record Awards in 1985.
 The album version has subtitle New Re-mix version and includes renewed arrangement.
 The intro begins with the sound of acoustic instruments, while the original version starts with the heavy orchestral instrumentation.
 The original version of Mi Amore was included in the second compilation album "Best" in 1986.

 Following studio albums for four years doesn't include any promotion single, instead they include completely new recorded album tracks.

 Stage performances

 Endless, Allegro Vivace, Nocturne, Mona Lisa and Blue Ocean were performed in Nakamori's live tour Light and Shade in 1986.
-As of 2019, it doesn't exist a live footage neither it was broadcast in the TV.
+As of 2023, it doesn't exist a live footage neither it was broadcast in the TV.

 None of the original album tracks (aside of original version of Mi Amore) hasn't been performed in the television music programs.

-Charting performance
+Chart performance

 The album reached number 1 on the Oricon Album Weekly Charts.
 LP Record version charted 28 weeks, Cassette tape version debuted on number 1 as well and charted 36 weeks and sold over 651,100 copies.
 The album remained at number 7 on the Oricon Album Yearly Charts in 1985.
 As result, in the December 1985 it was nominated in 27th Japan Record Awards and won title The Album of the Year.